thedudxo/Venta/README.md

 ### Why interfaces?
 - No unesseceary Sender/Args parameters (though you can add them if needed)
 - more explicit declerations:
-  - It's immedately clear when a class uses events
+  - It's immedately clear when a class receives events
   - Guarenteed to use the same method names
 - personally prefer ".Subscribe(x)" to "+="